 Awakening inspiration and passion

-Martyn's first drawing trips were to Southern Spain, and were inspired by the idea that you can have a genuine learning experience and a relaxing cultural holiday at the same time.
+Our first drawing trips were to Southern Spain, inspired by the idea that you can have a genuine learning experience and a relaxing cultural holiday at the same time.

-Drawing Escapes are well suited to those who have experience and confidence in drawing who want to develop further, as well as those who find drawing a challenge and lack confidence.
+Drawing Escapes are well suited to those who have experience and confidence in drawing who want to develop further, as well as those who want to know how to start drawing and how to be creative.
 Every level of expertise is catered for.